virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 <br>
 ## What's next?

-- Learn how to handle <a href="http://docs.cloudscripting.com/creating-templates/handling-custom-errors" target="_blank">Custom Errors</a>
+- Learn how <a href="http://docs.cloudscripting.com/creating-templates/handling-custom-errors" target="_blank">Custom Errors</a> can be handled
 - Examine a bunch of <a href="http://docs.cloudscripting.com/samples/" target="_blank">Samples</a> with operation and package examples
 - See <a href="http://docs.cloudscripting.com/troubleshooting/" target="_blank">Troubleshooting</a> for helpful tips and specific suggestions
 - Read <a href="http://docs.cloudscripting.com/releasenotes/" target="_blank">Realese Notes</a> to find out about the recent CS improvements